REF SHLS-20011 Webb

 The Prevent policy is a strand of the Governments Countering Violent Extremism (C.V.E) policy CONTEST.
 PREVENT is one strand of CONTEST and sits alongside three other areas of work known collectively as the four P’s: PREVENT: PROTECT: PURSUE: PREPARE.
 According to HM Government PREVENT aims to:

 • Respond to the ideological challenge of terrorism and the threat we face from those who promote it

 • Prevent people from being drawn into terrorism and ensure that they are given appropriate advice and support

 • Work with sectors and institutions where there are risks of radicalisation that we need to address

 The successful applicant will be a qualified to degree level in a relevant discipline.
 The minimum of a first degree (2:1 or above) is required.
 A masters level qualification is desirable as is previous research experience.
 Candidates should understand the context of social work practice within the UK.
-It is preferred that candidates hold a professional social work qualification or similar (e.g. a qualification in community learning and development).
 A strong grounding and / or understanding of sociologically informed theories is also preferred.

 How to Apply

-This project is available as a 3 year full-time PhD study programme with a start date of 1st October 2019
+This project is available as a 3 years full-time PhD study programme with expected start date of 1 October 2020.

 Candidates are encouraged to contact the research supervisors for the project before applying.